Nathaly Shoua-Desmarais, Psy.D., BCB

-Nathaly Shoua-Desmarais, PsyD, BCB, is the director of Medical Student Counseling and Wellness Center and an assistant professor in the department of psychiatry and behavior health.
+Nathaly Shoua-Desmarais, Psy.D., BCB, is the director of Student Well-being and Mental Health Services and an assistant professor in the department of psychiatry and behavior health.
 She provides counseling services to the medical student body including wellness services such as biofeedback.

-Dr. Shoua-Desmarais is on the American Psychological Association Advisory Committee for Colleague Assistance since 2019.
-She is also co-chair of the colleges Fit & Well Committee and has published research on topics of burnout in medical students.
+Shoua-Desmarais is on the American Psychological Association Advisory Committee for Colleague Assistance since 2019.
+She is also co-chair of the college's Fit & Well Committee and has published research on topics of burnout in medical students.